 The Center is made up of multiple clinics that evaluate specific types of craniofacial abnormalities or are age specific.

-The Craniofacial Center at Cincinnati Children's is composed of specialists representing:
+The Cleft and Craniofacial Center at Cincinnati Children's is composed of specialists representing:

-To assist long-distance patients, Craniofacial Center members serve as consultants to local health care providers and evaluate the child yearly to update the treatment plan.
+To assist long-distance patients, our team members serve as consultants to local health care providers and evaluate the child yearly to update the treatment plan.